Agent Configuration

 - Extended thinking — Anthropic and Ollama (when the model supports it).

-- All Claude-side toggles — hidden on every non-Anthropic provider (Ollama / LM Studio / OpenAI / Codex).
-Local models and OpenAI’s Responses API implement these Anthropic-specific knobs inconsistently or not at all, so the chat header hides them rather than silently ignoring user intent.
+- Unsupported toggles — hidden on providers that do not advertise the matching capability.
+Local models and gateway OpenAI implement these knobs inconsistently or not at all, so the chat header hides them rather than silently ignoring user intent.

-→ Full setup, capability matrix, and per-provider instructions: Alternative Providers
+→ Full setup, capability matrix, and per-provider instructions: Agent Providers

 Forward/backward compat: warning banner in Models